 Trelora’s flat-fee pricing model offers solid potential savings compared to many other discount brokers and services.

-Trelora’s real value starts to shine through at higher price points.
+Trelora’s real value shines through at higher price points.
 Unlike percentage-based or tiered flat-fee pricing models, Trelora’s fee remains fixed even as the home price increases.
 That means the more expensive your home, the more you stand to save by listing with Trelora.

 Note that the average savings figure in the table above represents both of Trelora’s flat fees.
-Taken along, here’s how the savings break down by market:
+Here’s how the savings break down by market:

 - Average savings in WA and NC are $8,000